hydroframe/ParFlow_Short_Course/Exercises/Little_Washita/README.md

 Naming Convention: `NLDAS.variablename.starthour_to_endhour.extension`

 File types: Forcings are provided in both ParFlow formatted *.sa* files and *.pfb* files.
 The *.pfb.dist* file are the distributed versions of the forcings needed to run on multiple processors. **NOTE:** Files are currently distributed to run on one processor.
-If you want to run on more cores you should run  `PrePost_Processing\Dist_Forcings.tcl` to redistribute the forcings before you do your model run.
+If you want to run on more cores you should run  `PrePost_Processing/Dist_Forcings.tcl` to redistribute the forcings before you do your model run.

 Variables:
 - APCP: Precipitation rate [mm/s]